 In connection with the acquisition of Arecont Vision Costar on July 13, 2018 the Company entered into a Loan Agreement with UMB Bank ("Loan Agreement").
-The Loan Agreement allows for up to \$18,000 in a revolving line of credit and a \$5,500 term loan which mature on July 6, 2021.
+The Loan Agreement allows for up to \$18,000 in a revolving line of credit and a \$5,500 term loan which matures on July 6, 2021.
 The term loan is payable in \$66 monthly payments due on the first of the month with the remaining balance due at maturity.
 The obligations under the Loan Agreement are secured by a lien on substantially all accounts receivable, inventory and equipment.

 The Loan Agreement contains customary representations and warranties, events of default and covenants, including, among other things, covenants that restrict the ability of Costar to incur certain additional indebtedness or to issue distributions or dividends.
 The Company is also restricted in its mergers and acquisitions activity.
 The Loan Agreement contains financial covenants calculated on a consolidated basis requiring the Company to maintain a certain Debt Service Coverage Ratio and to not exceed a maximum Senior Cash Flow Leverage Ratio.
 The Company maintains zero balance accounts, which are swept daily to the revolving line of credit.
 The Company entered into a modification agreement with UMB Bank effective May 1, 2019 which adjusted the borrowing base and covenant compliance requirements and modified interest rates.
-The Company entered into a second modification agreement with UMB Bank effective March 24, 2020 which adjusted the borrowing base and covenant compliance requirements and modified interest rates.
-As of June 30, 2020 the Company was paying interest at 3.92% for the term loan and revolving line of credit.
-As of June 30, 2020 the Company was not in compliance with its debt covenants with UMB bank.
-As a result, the non-current portion of long-term debt has been classified as current in the Consolidated Balance Sheet at June 30, 2020.
-The Company is currently in discussions with UMB to obtain a modified or new loan agreement and waiver for the covenant default at June 30, 2020.
+The Company entered into a second modification agreement with UMB Bank effective March 24, 2020 which adjusted the borrowing base and covenant compliance requirements rates.
+As of September 30, 2020 the Company was paying interest at 3.90% for the term loan and revolving line of credit.
+As of September 30, 2020 the Company was not in compliance with its debt covenants with UMB bank.
+The Company is currently in discussions with UMB to obtain a modified or new loan agreement and waiver for the covenant default at September 30, 2020.

-Future principal payments for the term loan as of June 30, 2020, are as follows:
+Future principal payments for the term loan as of September 30, 2020, are as follows: